manywho/ui-runtime/README.md

 ## Contributing

-Contribution are welcome to the project - whether they are feature requests, improvements or bug fixes!
+Contributions are welcome to the project - whether they are feature requests, improvements or bug fixes!
 Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for our contribution requirements.

 ## License

-This service is released under the [MIT license](https://opensource.org/licenses/MIT).
+ui-core is released under our shared source license: https://manywho.com/sharedsource